 The Best Way to Make Shipping Refrigerators Easy and Affordable

-Freight shipping refrigerators is usually done via LTL (less-than-truckload) hauls.
+Freight shipping refrigerators is usually done via LTL freight.
 But if you are shipping a lot of refrigerators, you may need a full truckload.
 Whichever type of shipping you need, FreightCenter can handle it for you.

 How Do You Select a Carrier for Shipping Refrigerators if You Need a Full Truckload?